patrick-holt/discord-bot/README.md

 **15/09/19** I got the bot running on Heroku and worked on commands a bit.
 The mover can now be turned off server wide - still, I would like for the specific user to opt out.

+**16/09/19** I wanted to change the way command arguments were checked, but apparently switches aren't really possible.
+At least not when I before hand wanted to make a check if there were more than one argument.
+I might return to it later to see of something can be done.
+I found help online to help me get the filesave working.
+Based on user ID I can now make an entry with what I need.
+I should be able to parse it and check entries, but that remains to be seen.

 # To Do
 A list of all the things I would like the bot to do.
 * [x] Always run - use Heroku or similar